-Outsourcing tasks and responsibilities is commonplace for many businesses today.
-Everything from administration and HR, to bookkeeping and IT can be outsourced to a third party, allowing you to focus fully on the core competencies of your business.
+Outsourcing tasks and responsibilities are commonplace for many businesses today.
+Everything from administration and HR, to bookkeeping and IT, can be outsourced to a third party, allowing you to focus fully on the core competencies of your business.

-While this usually brings about benefits in terms of efficiency and cost, it can also cause serious problems and risks if the issue of data access is not properly considered.
+While this usually brings about benefits in terms of efficiency and cost, it can also cause serious problems and risks if the issue of data protection and access is not properly considered.

 Outsourcing your IT management and support, for example, will require third party access to your systems and data.
 The level of access this third party could have may even exceed that of anyone in your business.
 For instance, if you take on a new employee, you might have to ask your IT provider to set up this new member of staff with access to the systems and data they will need to do their job.